EtienneCClarke/ubc-swarm-launchpad-programs/README.md

 ### Deploy to mainnet-beta

-To deploy the program add the path to your wallet in your `anchor.toml`.
+To deploy the program, add the path to your wallet in your `anchor.toml`.

 It should look like this: